People have been using boiling water to kill weeds for centuries. It’s not a new practice.

 Pouring boiling water on weeds will not harm other plants in the garden or nearby lawn grass, so long as you’re careful about where you apply it.

-It also will not affect you if you dress appropriately and handle it cautiously.
+It will also not affect you if you dress appropriately and handle it carefully.

 Attire